Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 575 A (EN)

-Measured/declared weight with electrolyte 15.2 kg/-
+Measured/declared mass with electrolyte 15.2 kg/-

-gas outlet through traffic jams
+Gas outlet through traffic jams

-Electrolyte level control through traffic jams
+Electrolyte level monitoring through traffic jams

-Estimated price 4500 rub.
+Approximate price 4500 rub.

 Declared capacity 62 Ah